 API integration, therefore, refers to the process of connecting two or more applications via their APIs to enable data exchange and automate workflows.
 For example, when you book a flight online and see real-time seat availability, that’s API integration at work—your booking platform is communicating with the airline’s database through an API.

 API integration is the backbone of modern software ecosystems.
-It allows businesses to:
+Here are a few reasons why it’s so critical:

 API integration is used across industries and applications.
 Here are some common examples: